-- > The Active Living Transportation Plan should be adopted as a Section of the Comprehensive Plan after its completion. - Under Goal 6-Housing, Objective A, consider the following additions: - Active transportation design features will be incorporated into new housing and neighborhood developments. - Street connectivity will be improved using grid-like street patterns, with more intersections, and smaller block size. - Pedestrian-scale connections, throughout and between neighborhoods, will be developed to make the city a more livable and vibrant community for people of all ages and incomes. - Under Goal 7-Transportation, Objective B, consider the following additions: - Planning will be balanced and includes each of the five E's: Engineering, Education, Enforcement, Encouragement, and Evaluation. - Infrastructure changes and improvements will be rooted in the concept of creating "complete streets" that integrate design to support all common modes of travel, including walking, bicycling, transit, and motor vehicles. - Transportation mode shares will, as best as possible, achieve a balance of walking, bicycling, transit, and motor vehicles, and the amount of walking and bicycling will be measured in terms of physical activity, public health, and transportation benefits.
+- ➤ The Active Living Transportation Plan should be adopted as a Section of the Comprehensive Plan after its completion. - Under Goal 6 Housing, Objective A, consider the following additions: - Active transportation design features will be incorporated into new housing and neighborhood developments. - Street connectivity will be improved, using grid-like street patterns, with more intersections, and smaller block size. - Connections throughout and between neighborhoods and scaled for pedestrians, will be developed to make the City a more livable and vibrant community for people of all ages and incomes. - Under Goal 7-Transportation, Objective B, consider the following additions: - Planning will be balanced and include each of the six E's: Engineering, Education, Enforcement, Encouragement, Evaluation, and Equity.

-- Bicycle and pedestrian infrastructure will be prioritized and given the same level of consideration as motor vehicle infrastructure when directing community funds. - The safety of pedestrians and bicyclists will be improved, with specific actions taken to reduce the likelihood of collisions, injuries, and fatalities.
+- Infrastructure changes and improvements will be rooted in the concept of creating "complete streets", incorporating design that supports all common modes of travel, including walking, bicycling, public transit, and motor vehicles. - The share of transportation modes used will, to the extent possible, achieve greater balance between walking, bicycling, public transit, and motor vehicles.
+The level of walking and bicycling activity will be measured in terms of physical activity, public health, and transportation benefits. - Bicycle and pedestrian infrastructure will be prioritized and given the same level of consideration as motor vehicle infrastructure when directing community funds. - The safety of pedestrians and bicyclists will be improved, with specific actions taken to reduce the likelihood of collisions, injuries, and fatalities.